codeemoji/codeemoji-plugin/README.md

 ## How to Configure

-The plugin creates new Inlay Hints.
+The plugin creates new Inlay hints.
 All new inlay hints are enabled by default when installing the plugin.
 To disable inlay hints or configure options that are available for each one, go to "**_File>Settings>Editor>Inlay Hints_**".
 Click "**_Other>Java_**".